Stratasys (SSYS)

 Vered Ben Jacob, Chief Legal Officer

-Vered Ben Jacob serves as Stratasys' Chief Legal Officer, responsible for all legal and intellectual property matters, including corporate, commercial, employment, compliance, and ethics.
-She joined Stratasys in 2013 as VP of Legal Affairs, establishing and leading the global legal and compliance function.
+Vered Ben Jacob serves as Stratasys' Chief Legal Officer, overseeing all legal and intellectual property matters for the company, including corporate, commercial, employment, compliance, and ethics.
+She joined Stratasys in 2013 as VP of Legal Affairs, where she established and has since led the global legal and compliance function, which includes legal and compliance professionals in Israel, Europe, and the United States.
 In 2018, her responsibilities expanded to include leadership of the global Intellectual Property function.
-With over 20 years of experience, Ms. Ben Jacob previously served as General Counsel of Retalix Ltd. prior to its acquisition by NCR, and as a member of the Amdocs legal team, focusing on corporate finance.
+Ben Jacob has a career spanning over 20 years.

 AI Analysis | Feedback